Can you just re-use my medical forms from a previous camp-year?

 All residents are bound to follow Rutgers University’s Student Policies for Dormitory Life, which can be found here.

-Perry Residential Hall is near the Cook Campus Center, the Cook/Douglass Recreation Center, and is a five-minute walk from Neilson Dining Hall.
+Both halls are located near the Cook Campus Center, the Cook/Douglass Recreation Center, and are a five-minute walk from Neilson Dining Hall.

 Who will be looking after my child?